Henri heads Northeast as millions gird for winds, flooding - NewsBreak

 Storm surge between 3 and 5 feet (1 to 1.5 meters) was possible in much of Long Island Sound all the way to Chatham, Massachusetts, and slightly less on Long Island's Atlantic coast, the hurricane center said.
 Flash flooding was possible in inland areas already saturated by recent rain.

-Porter reported from New York.
-Associated Press writers Michael Hill in Albany, New York, William J. Kole in Warwick, Rhode Island, Mallika Sen and Larry Neumeister in New York, Mike Melia in Hartford, Connecticut, and Mark Pratt in Waltham, Massachusetts, contributed to this report.
+Kunzelman reported from Newport, Rhode Island.
+Associated Press writers David Porter in New York, William J. Kole in Warwick, Rhode Island, Mike Melia in Hartford, Connecticut, and Mark Pratt in Waltham, Massachusetts, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.